zstoebs/site/content/notes/life/index.md

 +++
 title = "on my life"
 date = 2022-03-01T17:55:47-06:00
-description = "Self-validated by his visage, another hottie offers unsolicited advice on health habits and personal success..." summary = "Solicited often in fact, friends ask me how I run this full-time gig.
-How do I stay lean, build muscle, maintain my endurance, and also balance school, publish high-impact research, and play hard every weekend?
-These are my epiphanies that I hope will answer these questions and let the world understand these pieces of me... ideally maximizing tasteful pride and confidence and minimizing self-aggrandizing narcissism." categories = ["me"] toc = true draft = true
+description = "Does she even go here??" summary = "How do I stay lean, build muscle, maintain my endurance, and also balance school, publish high-impact research, and play hard every weekend?
+These are my epiphanies that I hope will answer these questions and let the world understand these pieces of me... ideally maximizing tasteful pride and confidence and minimizing self-aggrandizing narcissism." categories = ["me"] toc = true draft = false
 [schema]
   type = "note"
 [[copyright]]